 8 way hand tied coil foundations are an endangered species.

 8 way hand-tied foundations are by far the most expensive type of foundation used in upholstered furniture.
-The reasons for this include:

-1) Installation of a genuine 8 way hand-tied foundation requires a highly skilled and experienced craftsperson.
+Installation of a genuine 8 way hand-tied foundation requires a highly skilled and experienced craftsperson.

 The job is difficult, requires great strength and is extremely tedious.

 It also frequently causes physical damage to hands and fingers.